TomFuller-electrochemistry/Python-Simulations-for-the-Education-of-Electrochemists-and-Electrochemical-Engineers/Getting started with Python/readme.md

 ## Accessing examples

 To access the examples, visit the [github repo](https://github.com/TomFuller-electrochemistry).
-If the repo is private, please contact Dr. Fuller.
+If the repo is private, please contact Dr. Fuller, tom.fuller@chbe.gatech.edu .
 You will likely need to setup a github account to access the code if the repo is private [to setup repo](https://github.com/).

 Once the repo is available, the examples can be directly copied and saved locally as a '.py' file.